TREVOR "The Games Man"

 Conway NH

 My actual road test when I got my license still amazes me.
-I drove to the registry in Brockton MA with Pop in the passenger seat and parked directly in front of the registry.
+I drove to the registry in Brockton MA with Pop in the passenger seat and parked the Tank directly in front of the registry.
 Pop went in and got the test instructor who came out and hopped in the car and told Pop, much to his surprise, that he had to wait there.

 The guy told me to pull out into traffic, take the first left, take the next left, take the next left, and then turn left into this little alley where he had me do a 3-point turn (which was actually about a 7-point turn because the Tank was so big), then I turned left out of the alley, took the next left, and parallel parked in my original spot directly in front of the registry.
 He then handed me my license.
 So basically, I drove around the block, turned around in an alley, and parked in a parking space.
 That was it.
 It took less than five minutes.